Oh, Blest the House

 Von Pfeil’s inspiration for Oh, Blest the House was the account in Holy Scripture of Joseph and Mary finding the boy Jesus in the temple (Luke 2:41-52).
 In fact, at the top of the page of the hymnal in which the hymn was originally published, there is a note which says (in German): “A pretty picture of a house that serves the Lord.
 About the parents of Jesus.”

 There are quite a few other references and images from Scripture in the hymn which encourage Christians toward establishing a godly household.
-The most recognizable Scripture reference comes in the final stanza where von Pfeil and the translator, Catherine Winkworth, quote a phrase from Jeremiah 24:14-15:
+The most recognizable Scripture reference comes in the final stanza where von Pfeil and the translator, Catherine Winkworth, quote a phrase from Joshua 24:14-15:

 Now therefore fear the LORD and serve Him in sincerity and in faithfulness.
 Put away the gods that your fathers served beyond the River and in Egypt, and serve the LORD.
 And if it is evil in your eyes to serve the LORD, choose this day whom you will serve, whether the gods your fathers served in the region beyond the River, or the gods of the Amorites in whose land you dwell.
 But as for me and my house, we will serve the LORD.